-- At the environmental level: The net environmental contribution [5] (NEC).
+- At the environmental level: NEC indicator5 (Net Environmental Contribution).
 The NEC enables investors to measure to what extent a given business model contributes to the ecological transition.
-The score is calculated on a scale from -100%, for the activities that are the most damaging to natural resources, to +100% for activities providing a strong positive environmental impact.
-The NEC targets five impact categories (challenges: climate, waste, biodiversity, water, air quality) by business group (areas of contribution: ecosystems, energy, mobility, construction, production). - Compliance of investee companies with the Investment Manager's exclusion policy. - Compliance of investee companies with the Investment Manager's controversy review process. - Compliance of investee companies with the Investment Manager's PAI policy. - [1] Further information is available on the website, which can be found at the end of this document - [2] Ibid - [3] Ibid - [4] Ibid - [5] Ibid - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+The score is calculated on a scale from -100%, for the activities that are the most damaging to the environment, to +100% for activities providing a strong positive environmental impact.
+The NEC targets five impact categories (challenges: climate, waste, biodiversity, water, air quality) by business group (areas of contribution: ecosystems, energy, mobility, construction, production). - The Environmental rating within the Environment pillar of our SPICE methodology. - The Reputation Risk & Responsible Marketing rating within the Client pillar of our SPICE methodology. - The Communication and Transparency rating within the Investors pillar of our SPICE methodology. - The Bonholder Risk rating within the Investors pillar of our SPICE methodology. - Compliance of companies held with the Investment Manager's SRI exclusion policy. - Compliance of investee companies with the Investment Manager's controversy review process. - Compliance of companies held with the Investment Manager's PAI policy. - Compliance of the issuing government with the Investment Manager's country rating model.